ajeetkumarrauniyar/JS-Minor/README.md

 - **Description**: Dynamically fetches and displays user information from the GitHub API.
 It includes elements for the user's avatar, name, bio, and follower count, which are populated by making an AJAX request.
 - **Topics covered**: `XMLHttpRequest`, `open`, `send`, `onreadystatechange`,`innerHTML`, `JSON.parse`
 - **Use case**: Useful for creating a simple, visually appealing profile card that pulls live data from an API.
 It can be used in web applications that require user profile displays, such as social media platforms, personal blogs, or portfolio websites.

+### Random Cat Facts

+- **Description**: Dynamically fetches and displays user information from the third-party API.
+It includes elements for displaying the fact text and a button to trigger fetching a new fact, utilizing modern JavaScript features like the Fetch API and async/await.
+- **Topics covered**: `fetch`, `async/await`, `DOM manipulation`, `innerText`, `addEventListener`.
+- **Use case**: Useful for creating an interactive, visually appealing card that pulls live data from an API.
+It can be used in web applications that aim to provide fun or educational content, such as trivia games, pet websites, or blogs.

+### Rate Mate : Currency Converter

+- **Description**: This is a web application that allows users to convert currency values between different countries.
+It provides a user interface with dropdown menus to select the source and target currencies, and an input field to enter the amount to be converted.
+The conversion rate is dynamically fetched from an external API and displayed on the page.
+When the user clicks the "Get Exchange Rate" button, the application calculates the converted amount based on the selected currencies and the current exchange rate.
+- **Topics covered**: `fetch` `async/await`,`DOM manipulation`, `form elements`, `events`, third-party API integration, dynamic UI rendering.
+- **Use case**: E-commerce websites, travel booking platforms, financial applications, personal finance management tools requiring currency conversion.